vishalgarg-sec/Software-Supply-Chain-Security/README.md

 # Software Supply Chain Security

 ## Introduction
-A knowledge base comprising **Software Supply Chain Security** initiatives, standards, regulations, organizations, commercial vendors, tooling, books, articles and other resources from the web.
+A knowledge base comprising **Software Supply Chain Security** initiatives, standards, regulations, organizations, vendors, tooling, books, articles and other learning resources from the web.
+The list was initially compiled to help me with my research for my upcoming book on Software Supply Chain Security.
+I have now decided to make the list public for the benefit of everyone working in this domain.

 ## Organizations, Foundations, Working Groups
 ### National Telecommunications and Information Administration ([NTIA](https://www.ntia.gov/))